Hackmacha007/audio/Advanced-Features.md

     #define rampMega	     Force manual selection of PWM enable/disable ramping method.
     #define ENABLE_RF        Enable streaming of audio over radio link (NRF24L01+)

+### **Speaker2/Complimentary Mode**
+This library outputs WAV data to two timer pins by default, although only one is fully enabled by default.

+    The complimentary pin must be set as an output to enable:
+    eg:
+    Arduino Uno (Single Output): audio.speakerPin = 9;
+    Arduino Uno (Complimentary Output): audio.speakerPin = 9; pinMode(10,OUTPUT);

+    Uncomment the line #define DISABLE_SPEAKER2 in pcmConfig.h to fully disable the second pin.

 ### **Simple Digital WAV File generation**
 These features will generate standards compliant WAV files.
 Raw data from analog inputs or other sensors or information sources can be written to the file to generate digital audio that can be played on any device that supports WAV files, or easily converted